 - Copy of ID

-- An SAR 7 Eligibility Report six months after your initial application is approved, the county will mail the SAR 7 to the mailing address you provided at the time of your application.
+- SAR 7 Report - six months after your initial application is approved, the county will mail the SAR 7 to the mailing address you provided at the time of your application.

 Contact CalFresh Outreach

 We are assisting students virtually via Zoom but our center is open.
 We are located in the Student Services Building on the 4th Floor.

 This website was funded by USDA, SNAP, known in California as CalFresh, an equal opportunity provider and employer, and the California Department of Social Services.